wundergraph/wundergraph/examples/nextjs-swr/README.md

 # WunderGraph Next.js + SWR Starter

 This example demonstrates how to use WunderGraph with Next.js and SWR.
-We are going to make your data-source accessible through JSON-RPC to your Next.js app.
+[SWR](https://swr.vercel.app/) is a React Hooks library for data fetching.
+With just one hook, you can significantly simplify the data fetching logic in your project.
+And it also covered in all aspects of speed, correctness, and stability to help you build better experiences.

 ## Getting Started